bxr1nG/auth/README.md

 **cross-env** - set and use environment variables across platforms

+**cross-var** - creates a lot of environment variables that are available to leverage when executing scripts

 **eslint** - statically analyzes code to quickly find problems

 **eslint-config-prettier** - turns off all rules that are unnecessary or might conflict with Prettier